MaJerle/lwutil/README.md

 This is a generic library and welcomes different contributions.
 We accept issue reports or, even better, pull-requests with bugs or new features.

+Use [c-code-style](https://github.com/MaJerle/c-code-style) rules for coding and keep the same coding consistency.